David Mitchell (author): Personal life

-Mitchell has a stammer and considers the film The King's Speech (2010) to be one of the most accurate portrayals of what it is like to be a stammerer: "I'd probably still be avoiding the subject today had I not outed myself by writing a semi-autobiographical novel, Black Swan Green, narrated by a stammering 13-year-old."
-Mitchell is also a patron of the British Stammering Association.
+Mitchell has a stammer.
+He believes that the film The King's Speech (2010) is one of the most accurate portrayals of that experience for an individual.
+He said, "I'd probably still be avoiding the subject today had I not outed myself by writing a semi-autobiographical novel, Black Swan Green, narrated by a stammering 13-year-old."
+Mitchell is a patron of the British Stammering Association.